7 Reasons Your Instant Pot Is Leaking Steam

 Another reason steam may be escaping is if the lid has been dropped or damaged in some way.
 If the lid is bent or deformed, it will not be able to create a good seal.
 Thus, steam will escape from the sides of the lid.

 Your Instant Pot does not fully seal until it has built the right amount of pressure.
-If there isn’t enough liquid, it can’t build pressure.
+If there is too little liquid, the Instant Pot can’t build pressure.
 In order for it to seal correctly, you have to have at least 1 cup of thin liquid in your Instant Pot.
+If you don’t have enough liquid the Instant pot display may show the burn message.

 I’ve done it and I’m sure many people have.
-If you have two different sized Instant Pots, you may have grabbed the wrong size inner pot.
-If your Instant Pot is leaking steam, check to see if you’re using an inner pot that is too small.
+If you have multiple Instant Pots, you may have grabbed the wrong size inner pot.
+If your Instant Pot is leaking steam, check to see if you’re using the correct inner pot.